cfpb/design-system/docs/pages/typography.md

   communication of our brand.
 Type should be light and well-spaced to reinforce that we are transparent, open, and approachable.
 This system uses weight, scale, and capitalization to convey the relative importance of each heading within a document.
-Readability and accessibility allow all users to efficiently read and absorb textual information.
+Readability, accessibility, and font smoothing to allow all users to efficiently read and absorb textual information.
 variation_groups:
   - variation_group_name: Typefaces
     variations: